UniMath/agda-unimath/src/metric-spaces/premetric-structures.lagda.md

 ### Equality of premetric structures

+Two premetric structures on a type are equal when they define logically equivalent neighborhoods, or equivalently, when the distances between any two points have the same upper bounds.

 ```agda
 module _
   {l1 l2 : Level} {A : UU l1} (N : Premetric l2 A)